sreejeshbhattarai/cavokapp-test/README.md

-Note: Visit Wiki page of this repository for detailed overview of the project.
+Note: Please visit Wiki page of this repository for detailed overview of the project.

 Installation Steps (Windows 10)